finbarrtimbers/finbarrtimbers.github.io/request-for-startups.md

 # Introduction

-I don't know what I'm wrong about.
-If I did, I'd [change my mind](/mistakes).
-So none of these should be considered definitive.
-If you have an idea that you think I could help, please reach out.
+These are ideas that I think should be startups.
+If you're interested in starting these companies, please do so; if you're looking for an advisor/investor, reach out.

 ## Continual learning systems